KRTV: Becoming part of MTN

 Snyder reached a deal in October 1968 to sell KRTV to Garryowen Cascade TV, a company owned by Joe Sample.
 Sample already owned KOOK-TV in Billings and KXLF-TV in Butte.
 The acquisition gained FCC approval on a 4–3 vote over concerns that Sample would have an outsized influence on Montana television; one commissioner, Kenneth A. Cox, voted for the deal "reluctantly" because concerns over maintaining television service in rural areas outweighed economic concentration questions for him.

-While no national network affiliations changed, the KRTV sale to Sample set off a realignment in Montana television nonetheless.
+While no national network affiliations changed, the KRTV sale to Sample set off a realignment in Montana television.
 KOOK-TV and KXLF-TV, along with KFBB-TV, were members of the Skyline Network, which provided its members with a microwave connection to Salt Lake City for network programs and also was an advertising sales representative.
 Affiliation and ownership changes at Skyline's outlets, which also included stations in Idaho, led to the network being dissolved on September 30, 1969.
 This resulted in the establishment of the Montana Television Network with KOOK-TV, KRTV, and KXLF-TV.

 Great Falls became a link of outsized importance within the new MTN setup.
 At KRTV's studio site, feeds from across the state could be easily received.
 Thus, even though MTN was nominally based in Billings, Great Falls was chosen as the hub city when MTN began the production of a local-regional hybrid newscast in 1971.
 The MTN News consisted of 15 minutes of network news from Great Falls and another 15 minutes locally produced at each station.
 Today in Montana, a local talk show hosted by Norma Ashby since 1962, also began to air across the network.
 In 1973, a new studio facility was completed, and KRTV was upgraded to the maximum power of 100,000 watts.